oscarotero/psr7-middlewares/README.md

 $dispatcher = $relay->getInstance([

+    //(optional) only if you want to save the result in the user session Middleware::PhpSession(),
+    //or
+    Middleware::AuraSession(),

     //required to capture the user ips before Middleware::ClientIp(),

-    Middleware::Geolocate($geocoder), //(optional) To provide a custom Geocoder instance
+    Middleware::Geolocate($geocoder) //(optional) To provide a custom Geocoder instance ->saveInSession(),           //(optional) To save the result to reuse in the future requests (required a session middleware before)

     function ($request, $response, $next) {
         //get the location